 Not prepared for sunny days

 Because the sun vanishes for months and months the locals don’t show a lot of skin.
 When a sunny day finally does appear not everyone is prepared for it.
 Tasks like shaving legs are often put off.

 There are no Guy Fieri restaurants in Washington state.
 Zero.
 There are no plans for any.
 None.

 Have you tried kale?
 Did you know it’s a superfood?
 Did you know it’s about the only thing people can grow in their gardens year round in Washington?
 For some reason, Washingtonians can’t get enough of this leafy green.
 It’s a lot like lettuce, but much harder to chew.
 The state is ranked 4th for overall kale enthusiasm and has the highest percentage of restaurants featuring kale on the menu.

 Beyond the East/West divide, there are plenty of other divisions within the state.
 It is not a homogenous grouping of clones in rain jackets.
 Washington is a geographical smorgasbord and you are free to take your pick.

 Want to buy a home in Washington?

 Does Washington sound like your kind of state?
-If you’re looking to buy a home in Washington search through thousands of homes for sale on Estately.com or with the Estately iPhone App.
+If you’re looking to buy a home in Washington search through thousands of homes for sale on Estately.com or with the Estately iPhone App and Android App.
 Both are incredible tools to use when searching for a home for sale.

 Download the Estately iPhone App for FREE!